-C. Temporary Additions to Household - Voucher holders may have a temporary addition to household for a period of 2 weeks in any calendar year.
-Any addition to household over the 2 week period must be approved by the Allegheny County
+- C. Temporary Additions to Household Voucher holders may have a temporary addition to household for a period of 2 weeks in any calendar year.
+Any addition to household over the 2 week period must be approved by the Allegheny County Housing Authority. - D. Married couples Married couples are presumed to be living together unless proof of legal separation or proof of another residence on the most recent tax return is presented.
+No other documentation will be accepted. - E. Family break-up

-Housing Authority.

-- D. Married couples Married couples are presumed to be living together unless proof of other residence is presented.
-Proof will be limited to a lease for another residence, utility bills, current employment pay stubs or other income verification. - E. Family break-up